BorhanTheAnalyst/SuperStore-Sales-Dashboard-and-Forecast/README.md

 Watch the interactive demo [here](https://youtu.be/nC-FiuiyjyY).

 [![Watch the demo](https://img.youtube.com/vi/nC-FiuiyjyY/0.jpg)](https://youtu.be/nC-FiuiyjyY)

-## Insights
-- Identified underperforming regions with potential for targeted marketing campaigns.
-- Forecasted a 10% increase in sales for the next 15 days.
-- Recommended prioritizing high-performing product categories for increased inventory allocation.

 ## How to Use
 1. Download the Power BI file (`SuperStore Sales Dashboard and Forecast.pbix`).